GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 ========================

-We are going to implement a front end for a really simple language called Tiny Imperative Language (TIL) or just tiny.
+We are going to implement a front end for a really simple language called Tiny Imperative Language or just tiny.
 This language has not been standardized or defined elsewhere but we will not start from scratch.

 Our tiny implementation will be based on the
-`language description available <https://www.program-transformation.org/Sts/TinyImperativeLanguage>`_ in the wiki of Software Transformation Systems.
+`language description available <https://www.program-transformation.org/Sts/TinyImperativeLanguage>`_ in the
+`wiki of Software Transformation Systems <https://www.program-transformation.org/Sts/WebHome>`_.

 Programming languages have three facets that we have to consider: